sourmash-bio/sourmash/doc/classifying-signatures.md

 metagenomics, please see the simka paper,
 [Multiple comparative metagenomics using multiset k-mer counting](https://peerj.com/articles/cs-94/), Benoit et al., 2016.
-Initial comparisons of metagenome similarity approximations computed with sourmash to the output of simka suggest a significant correlation.
+Initial comparisons of metagenome similarity approximations calculated with sourmash to the output of simka suggest a significant correlation.

 **Implementation note:** Angular similarity searches cannot be done on